 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to show you now, is a free, simple, and effective strategy that allows you to automate the traffic-getting process with WordPress.
+What we’d like to share with you now, is a free, simple, and effective strategy that lets you automate your traffic-getting process with WordPress.

 With this method, you will be able to: